Package 'geobounds'

 filter(maxBoundaryType == 4)

-Get metadata for individual country files from geoBoundaries
+Get boundary metadata from geoBoundaries

 Description

-This function returns metadata from the geoBoundaries API.
+Returns boundary metadata from the geoBoundaries API.

 Usage